Importation and use of veterinary medicines under exceptional circumstances

 Supply and use of human medicines in veterinary practice

-The HPRA further understands that veterinary practitioners ordering human medicines from a human medicines wholesaler should not write a prescription (which should only be filled by a pharmacy shop currently) but that the records should be kept e.g. in the veterinary practitioner’s order book.
-It is suggested that veterinary practitioners making such orders could confirm in his/her order that the medicines sought were for use in animals under their care in accordance with the cascade and that the use was in accordance with his/her professional practice.
+The HPRA understands that veterinary practitioners who wish to order human medicines from a human medicines wholesaler in Ireland should not write a prescription (which should only be filled by a retail pharmacy) but that the records should be kept (e.g. in the veterinary practitioner’s order book).
+It is suggested that veterinary practitioners making such orders should confirm in his/her order that the medicines sought are for use in animals under their care and in accordance with his/her professional practice.

 Responsibility for exceptional licensing procedures rests with the DAFM and queries on the application requirements should be directed to them (info@agriculture.gov.ie or Lo-call 1890 200 510).